zcatk/icloudgo/content/posts/cloudflare-zero-trust.md

 I plan to write a series of tutorials to help others with setting up and configuring Cloudflare Zero Trust.
 Cloudflare's documentation was not the best and there really isn't a lot of info out there to help.

-Thanks for the read and I hope this was helpful in getting you started in making your family or office network safer.
+Thanks for the read and I hope this was helpful in getting you started with making your family or office network safe and secure.

+Please reach out with questions, suggestions, and more on our [GitHub Discussion Page](https://github.com/zcatk/icloudgo/discussions).